ChamberZ1/phisherman/README.md

 For the current benign corpus snapshot in this repo, the latest full run reported **98.8%** benign pass rate (excluding parse errors).

+The personal inbox sample achieved a **90%** benign pass rate — lower than the CSMDC corpus, but measured after tuning the consensus thresholds, rules, and DKIM trusted sender list specifically to reduce false positives on modern legitimate email.

 The `evaluate_batch.py` script parses each `.eml` through the same pipeline as the web app (MIME parsing, SafeLinks decoding, href extraction) and outputs three files: `results.csv` (all verdicts), `results_review.csv` (incorrect verdicts — missed phishing when `--label phish`, false positives when `--label benign` — with body preview and layer scores for manual inspection), and `results_errors.csv` (parse failures).